Arshak III: Rise to the throne

 In 378, after Varazdat had his regent Mushegh Mamikonian murdered, the brother of Mushegh, Manuel Mamikonian, raised a military force which drove Varazdat out of Armenia and back to Rome.
-Manuel then raised Arshak III and Vologases to the throne as co-kings of Armenia, under the nominal regency of their mother Zarmandukht.

-To end the political anarchy in the country, as Manuel was now the powerful regent-in-charge of Armenia, he married Arsaces III to his daughter Vardandukht and Vologases to the daughter of Sahak from the Bagratuni dynasty.
+Manuel then raised Arshak III and Vologases to the throne as co-kings of Armenia, under the nominal regency of their mother Zarmandukht.To end the political anarchy in the country, as Manuel was now the powerful regent-in-charge of Armenia, he married Arsaces III to his daughter Vardandukht and Vologases to the daughter of Sahak from the Bagratuni dynasty.
 The Mamikonian government brought peace and stability to Armenia, as Manuel guided the country wisely.
 Manuel treated Arshak III, Vologases and Zarmandukht with honor.
-He brought up Arshak III and Vologases and nurtured them as if they were his own children.
+He brought up Arshak III and Vologases and nurtured them as if they were his own children.Arshak III, like his predecessors, aggressively pursued policies based on Christian Arianism.